Hillsboro, Oregon: Government

 At the federal level, Hillsboro lies in Oregon's 1st congressional district, represented by Suzanne Bonamici.
 In the State Senate, Hillsboro is in District 15, represented by Chuck Riley, District 13, represented by Kim Thatcher, and District 12 represented by Brian Boquist.
-In the House, Districts 24 (Ron Noble), 26 (Courtney Neron), 29 (Susan McClain) and 30 (Janeen Sollman) cover the city.
+In the House, Districts 24 (Ron Noble), 26 (Courtney Neron Misslin), 29 (Susan McClain) and 30 (Janeen Sollman) cover the city.
 Parts of county commissioner districts 1 (Nafisa Fai), 2 (Pam Treece), and 4 (Jerry Willey) overlap the city.
 In addition, Hillsboro lies within District 4 (Juan Carlos González) and District 3 (Gerritt Rosenthal) of the Metro regional government.

 Education

 Public schools in Hillsboro are operated by the Hillsboro School District (1J).
 The district is a unified school district with twenty-three elementary schools, four middle schools, and four high schools.
 The district also operates the Miller Education Center, an alternative school, the Hare Field athletic complex, and City View Charter School.
 The school district covers Hillsboro, Scholls, Reedville, North Plains, West Union, and other surrounding communities.
-Total enrollment as of the 2015–16 school year was 20,501 students, making it the fourth-largest district in the state (behind Portland, Salem-Keizer, and Beaverton).
+Total enrollment as of the 2022–23 school year was 18,872 students, making it the fourth-largest district in the state (behind Portland, Salem-Keizer, and Beaverton).
 The four traditional public high schools are, in order of creation:

 Post-secondary educational opportunities include the west campus of Oregon Health & Science University (OHSU) while Pacific University operates a satellite Health Professions Campus in downtown adjacent to Tuality Community Hospital.
 The OHSU site was formerly that of the Oregon Graduate Institute (later OGI School of Science and Engineering) and the Oregon National Primate Research Center portions of OHSU.
 Other educational opportunities are available at the Work Force Training Center (Portland Community College) and a branch of the University of Phoenix.
 Hillsboro is home to private primary and secondary schools including Faith Bible High School, St. Matthew Catholic School, Tualatin Valley Academy, and Renaissance Alternative School, among others.